 The digital transformation that typifies the future of work isn't limited to high-tech jobs.
 Eight out of ten middle-skills jobs now require digital skills.
-Additionally, historically nontechnical occupations, including warehouse pickers and packers and personal care aides, are among those feeling the biggest pressures from the adoption of new technologies.
+Historically nontechnical occupations, including warehouse pickers and packers and personal care aides, are among those feeling the biggest pressures from the adoption of new technologies.
+Additionally, COVID-19 measures have catalyzed many organizations to shift to digital provision of services, requiring employees at all levels to learn new digital skills.
 Technology skills are both an essential on-ramp to finding and getting a good job and a pathway to future opportunities.
 And developing these skills is an effort that will extend beyond a single training program or period of employment, which means both companies and individuals will need to continually build, memorialize, and share technology skills.